Peeragogy/Peeragogy.github.io/practice.md

 #### Context

-has both distributed and centralized aspects.
+**Peeragogy** has both distributed and centralized aspects.
 The different discussants or contributors who collaborate on a project have different points of view and heterogeneous priorities, but they come together in conversations and joint activities. **Different people will have